Self-Directed IRA Long-Term Contribution Tips

 We thought we would take this opportunity right after the frenzy of tax season to share a few tips and best practices for making IRA contributions and maximizing the tax-benefits of your Checkbook IRA LLC.

 Ensure you are Eligible to Make IRA Contributions

-- You must be under age 70 ½ and you must have earned income in order to contribute to an IRA.
+- You must have earned income in order to contribute to an IRA.

 - However, you may not be able to take a tax-deduction for your contribution if you have access to an employer plan like a 401k and/or have earned income over certain thresholds.